quentinjamet/SPECTRE/DOC/README.md

-The following steps will guide you to reproduce the current configuration on the NCAR-Cheyenne supercomputer.
+The following steps will guide you to reproduce the current configuration (many if which are specific to NCAR-Cheyenne supercomputer and should be updated if needed).

 To start, define a directory ```tmpDir``` and clone the project there (nothing heaving will be placed in here, this can be your /home/):